Henadek/python-api/README.md

 This Python task involves fetching data from API, JSON data handling, working with parquet files and performing simple calculations.
 Also, it requires basic git skills to upload the results.
+You will need to compare two product lists - actual data from url and expected data stored in parquet file.

 ### Actual data
 Get products data from `https://dummyjson.com/products`
-- Total amount of products > 100 (use query parameters in the above path)
+- **Total amount of products > 100** (use query parameters in the above path)
 - Final price for each product can be calculated using 2 fields from the response - "price" and "discountPercentage"
+- **Please, do not overwrite expected data with actual data!** Use different path if you want to save actual data.

 ### Expected data
 Stored in `./data/product_prices_calculated.parquet`